JusticeBelleza/ABTC-Reporting-System/README.md

+This project was designed and developed independently by Justice Belleza.
+It was created outside of any employment duties and without the use of employer resources.
+No organization or workplace holds ownership or authorship over this system.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.